Welwitschia: Taxonomy

 Welwitschia is named after Austrian botanist and doctor Friedrich Welwitsch, who documented the plant in Angola in 1859.
 Welwitsch was fascinated by the plant, writing, "I could do nothing but kneel down [...] and gaze at it, half in fear lest a touch should prove it a figment of the imagination."
 Joseph Dalton Hooker of the Linnean Society of London formally described the species using Welwitsch's description and collected material along with material from artist Thomas Baines, who had independently recorded the plant in Namibia.
 Welwitsch proposed calling the genus Tumboa after the local name, N'tumbo.
 Hooker asked Welwitsch for permission to name the genus Welwitschia instead.
 Welwitsch concurred and supplied some well-preserved material that Hooker was able to study.

+The name Welwitschia was previously used in 1837 by Ludwig Reichenbach for a genus in the Polemoniaceae family that is considered to be a synonym of Eriastrum.
+For Hooker's name for this genus to become the accepted name required the name to be conserved under the International Code of Nomenclature for algae, fungi, and plants.
+The conservation of the name was approved on 18 May at the 1910 International Botanical Congress in Brussels.

 The taxonomy of Welwitschia subsequently changed intermittently with the development of new classification systems.
 Its current taxonomic status is essentially the same as Hooker's placement.
 Most botanists have treated Welwitschia as a distinct monotypic genus in a monotypic family or even order.
 Most recent systems place Welwitschia mirabilis in the family Welwitschiaceae, which also includes several extinct species.
 The plant is commonly known simply as welwitschia in English, but the name tree tumbo is also used.
-It is called kharos or khurub in Nama, tweeblaarkanniedood ('two leaves; can't die') in Afrikaans, nyanka in Damara, and onyanga in Herero.
+It is called kharos or khurub in Nama, tweeblaarkanniedood ("two leaves; can't die") in Afrikaans, nyanka in Damara, and onyanga in Herero.